 Given that sanctions have affected the Russian military and defense industry along with the overall economy, we need to ask whether military S&T is an exception to the general decline.
 In an article published shortly before he became Prime Minister, Vladimir Putin (1999) asserts that Russia was competitive in global S&T only in the military-industrial sector.
 Data does show that the defense industry has received a growing share of funding, though much of what we would like to know about the Russian military industrial complex remains difficult to discern.

 Nevertheless, important bits of data have been included in open source material.
 In an account of the defense and fuel-energy sectors, Fal’tsman (2015) describes Russia’s growing dependence on imported components for crucial areas of production.
 A large share of Russia’s innovation capacity is in the defense industrial sector, and the entire economy relies on the energy sector for its financial well-being.
 These two sectors are crucial to most of Russia’s economic activity.
 The sanctions affect 68 percent of the imports used in the oil and gas sector (Fal’tsman 2015: 118).
 Russia depends on South Korea for 90 percent of drilling platforms.
 Russia’s defense industry is more diverse, but in the crucial area of electronics, a persistent Russian bottleneck, the situation is quite tenuous.
-Data indicates that 65–79 percent of the electronics used in Russian missiles and space rockets are imported (Fal’tsman 2015: 119).
+Data indicate that 65–79 percent of the electronics used in Russian missiles and space rockets are imported (Fal’tsman 2015: 119).
 Russia does not produce drones, and Fal’tsman notes that all of the piston motors used in these aircraft would need to be imported.

-The conflict with Ukraine was creating serious problems for Russia’s defense industry even before the sanctions were imposed.
+The conflict with Ukraine was creating serious problems for Russia’s defense industry even before the economic sanctions were imposed.
 Key components produced in Ukraine include motors for civilian and military helicopters and some types of warships.
 Even if Russia is able to produce comparable products, time and significant investment will be needed to replace the imports.
 Fal’tsman (2015:18) estimates that replacing the Ukrainian contribution will require, at minimum, four years and $20 billion.
 Other Russian experts, speaking off the record, suggest that the situation will be even more difficult, with enterprises like Yuzmash no longer able to fill Russian orders.

 Fal’tsman’s data is reinforced by other Russian specialists.
 Ivanter (2016: 3–4) broadly dismisses the importance of sanctions but does note that they have affected the defense industry.
 Nearly 100 percent of Russia’s helicopter engines came from “Motor Sich” in Zaporozh’e, Ukraine.
-A Russian factory now produces about 50 engines per year, but Russia’s military needs 300.
+A Russian factory now produces about 50 engines per year, but Russia’s military needs 300 per year.
 Mindeli and Chernykh (2016: 116–117) express concern that the shift of funding priority to applied and military science will have a significant negative effect on Russia’s overall science capacity.

 A more detailed discussion of social and political consequences of continued deterioration in education and science is presented in the recent Voprosy Ekonomiki article by Akindinova, Kuz’minov and Iasin (2016).
 They begin by noting that in the 2000s Russia was able to narrow its gap in economic growth compared with developed countries, but that since 2014 Russian growth has ceased.
 While the situation is not yet critical, failure to reverse the slowdown means that Russia could soon be overtaken in per capita income by China.